 The Mets purchase slugger Dave Kingman from the Giants.
-The 26-year old first baseman/outfielder was drafted by San Francisco as the team’s first pick in the initial round of the secondary phase of the 1970 amateur draft.
+The 26 year-old first baseman/outfielder was drafted by San Francisco as the team’s first pick in the initial round of the secondary phase of the 1970 amateur draft.

-Joaquín Andújar, Dale Berra, Enos Cabell, Keith Hernandez, Jeffrey Leonard, Dave Parker, and Lonnie Smith, known as the 'Cocaine Seven', are severely disciplined by Commissioner Peter Ueberroth for their “prolonged pattern of drug use’ and the distribution of drugs to others in the sport.
-The players are suspended for a full season, but will be allowed to play when they agree to donate ten percent of their base salaries to drug-related community service in the city in which they played, submit to random drug testing, and do 100 hours of community service.
+Joaquín Andújar, Dale Berra, Enos Cabell, Keith Hernandez, Jeffrey Leonard, Dave Parker, and Lonnie Smith, known as the 'Cocaine Seven', are severely disciplined by Commissioner Peter Ueberroth for their “prolonged pattern of drug use" and the distribution of drugs to others in the sport.
+The players are suspended for a full season, but will be allowed to play when they agree to donate ten percent of their base salaries to drug-related community service in the city in which they played, submit to random drug testing, and do one hundred hours of community service.

-After meeting for more than five hours and taking three ballots, the veterans committee, for the second time in three years, does not select a player for induction to the Hall of Fame.
+After meeting for more than five hours and taking three ballots, the Veterans Committee, for the second time in three years, does not select a player for induction to the Hall of Fame.
 Phil Rizzuto, Nellie Fox, Richie Ashburn, Leo Durocher, Joe Gordon, Tony Lazzeri, Cecil Travis, Carl Mays, Vic Willis, Hal Newhouser, and umpire Bill McGowan were the finalists who each did not receive the 11 votes required for election from the 14 members present at the annual meeting.

-Right-hander Jake Peavy (15-6, 2.27) and the Padres agree to the terms of a four-year deal with the team holding an option for a fifth year.
-The 23-year old right-hander, who led the majors with the lowest ERA, opted to sign now rather than to take a chance in his first year of salary arbitration eligibility after the season.
+Right-hander Jake Peavy (15-6, 2.27) and the Padres agree to the terms of a four-year deal, with the team holding an option for a fifth year.
+The 23 year-old right-hander, who led the majors with the lowest ERA, opted to sign now rather than to take a chance in his first year of salary arbitration eligibility after the season.